rehierl/node-tree-outliner/2-0-core-design/7-0-current-section.md

 sections need to be closed in reverse order.
 That is, if `s6` was opened before `s7`, then `s7` needs to be closed before `s6` can be closed.

-That is, because `s7` is a subsection to `s6` and because no subsection can remain open if its parent section has to be closed.
+That is because `s7` is a subsection to `s6` and because no subsection can remain open if its parent section has to be closed.
 Put differently, any other close order would be in conflict with "a parent section is open for as long as any of its subsections are open".